Tygo-van-den-Hurk/typst-test/src/main.typ

 )

 = Introduction
+This is a test, just to see if it auto updates.
 Scientific writing is a crucial part of the research process, allowing researchers to share their findings with the wider scientific community.
 However, the process of typesetting scientific documents can often be a frustrating and time-consuming affair, particularly when using outdated tools such as LaTeX.
 Despite being over 30 years old, it remains a popular choice for scientific writing due to its power and flexibility.
 However, it also comes with a steep learning curve, complex syntax, and long compile times, leading to frustration and despair for many researchers @netwok2020 @netwok2022.

 == Paper overview
 In this paper we introduce Typst, a new typesetting system designed to streamline the scientific writing process and provide researchers with a fast, efficient, and easy-to-use alternative to existing systems.
 Our goal is to shake up the status quo and offer researchers a better way to approach scientific writing.